 I now truly believe that to be able to provide adequate care and support for someone with Lewy body dementia, you have to understand the disease.
 So this section of the website is dedicated to Lewy body dementia, to pass on everything I have learnt, often the hard way!
 It is also why I have written a book which includes, in more detail, our journey with Mum through her illness.
-The book includes all the key information I think you need to know if you are caring for someone with this dreadful disease.
+The book includes all the key information I think you need to know if you are caring for someone with this dreadful disease, see side bar.

 Lewy body dementia vs Alzheimer’s disease